Otto von Guericke: Nature of Space and the Possibility of the Void

 There were three broad currents of opinion from which von Guericke dissented.
 Firstly, there was the Aristotelian view that there simply was no void and that everything that exists objectively is in the category of substance.
 The general plenist position lost credibility in the 17th century, owing primarily to the success of Newtonian mechanics.
 It was revived again in the 19th century as a theory of an all-pervading aether and again lost plausibility with the success of Special Relativity.
 Secondly, there was the Augustinian position of an intimate relation between space, time, and matter; all three, according to St. Augustine in the Confessions (Ch.
 XI) and the City of God (Book XI, Ch.
 VI), came into being as a unity and ways of speaking that purport to separate them – such as "outside the universe" or "before the beginning of the universe" are, in fact, meaningless.
 Augustine's way of thinking is also attractive to many and seems to have a strong resonance with General Relativity.
 The third view, which von Guericke discusses at length, but does not attribute to any individual, is that space is a creation of the human imagination.
 Thus, it is not truly objective in the sense in which matter is objective.
 The later theories of Leibniz and Kant seem inspired by this general outlook, but the denial of the objectivity of space has not been scientifically fruitful.

-Von Guericke sidestepped the vexed question of the meaning of "nothing" by asserting that all objective reality fell into one of two categories – the created and the uncreated.
+Von Guericke sidestepped the vexing question of the meaning of "nothing" by asserting that all objective reality fell into one of two categories – the created and the uncreated.
 Space and time were objectively real but were uncreated, whereas matter was created.
 In this way he created a new fundamental category alongside Aristotle's category of substance, that of the uncreated.
 His understanding of space is theological and similar to that expressed by Newton in the General Scholium to the Principia.
 For instance, von Guericke writes (Book II, Chapter VII): "For God cannot be contained in any location, nor in any vacuum, nor in any space, for He Himself is, of His nature, location and vacuum."